-In a world where the volume of visual content is increasing exponentially to feed diverse distribution channels, organisations need an effective means of localizing and managing their resources to support the delivery of more immersive and engaging customer social media experiences.
+In a world where the volume of visual content is increasing exponentially to feed diverse distribution channels, organizations need an effective means of localizing and managing their resources to support the delivery of more immersive and engaging customer social media experiences.

-The old ways of managing visual content across shared hard drives and using emails is far out of step with the speed at which today’s business environment moves.
+The old ways of managing visual content across shared hard drives and using emails are far out of step with the speed at which today’s business environment moves.
 Cloud storage is not up to the job either.
 What is simply a virtual hard drive is notorious for its inefficient filing and recovery system.

-A Visual Content Management system is a software solution to store, track and leverage such rich media content as videos, photos, info graphics and graphics.
+A Visual Content Management system is a software solution to store, track and leverage such rich media content as videos, photos, infographics, and graphics.
 There are many benefits associated with Visual Content Management such as a central location to store visual assets, a reduction in organizational costs, dynamic distribution of assets to teams and a way of maintaining consistent branding.

-VCM ensures that your marketing teams, sales people and partners get the best and most up-to-date assets they need to help them do their job and you to achieve your goals.
+VCM ensures that your marketing teams, salespeople and partners get the best and most up-to-date assets they need to help them do their job and you to achieve your goals.

 Identify VCM Stakeholders

 Implementing successful VCM solutions starts with identifying those people within and outside your company who will have access to VCM.

 In many organizations, it is likely that more than one employee is tasked with delivering the customer experience.
 You may have several teams involved; all need to be part of a cohesive working environment.
 As more assets are added and additional channels adopted, clarity about roles and responsibilities is essential.